MrGrooveMonkey/Matriarch-Controller/Readme.md

 ### Application Issues
 - Ensure all required Python packages are installed
 - Check Python version is 3.7+
-- Try running from command line to see error messages
+- Try running from command line with --debug to see error messages

 ### Performance Issues
-- Increase query delay in Settings → MIDI Timing if communication is unreliable
+- Increase query delay in Settings → MIDI Timing if communication is unreliable (NOT YET IMPLEMENTED - COMING SOON)
 - Close other MIDI applications that might conflict

 ## Support